aurelberra/voyant_tools/reference/hermeneutica_intro_voyant_tools.md

-> This document is an almost unmodified version of the [original Hermeneuti.ca tutorial](http://hermeneuti.ca/intro-workshop), archived here for reference.
+> This document is an almost unmodified version of the [original Hermeneuti.ca tutorial](http://hermeneuti.ca/intro-workshop).
+It is archived here for reference.
+While many links are dead, the platform is very much alive… (Aurélien Berra, 2018-05-29)

 # Introduction to Voyant Tools